-I am a third-year Ph.D. student at MSU studying to be a US cultural and social historian of the early to mid twentieth century, with a particular focus on the history of mental illness and psychiatry.
+I am a fourth-year Ph.D. candidate at MSU studying to be a US cultural and social historian of the early to mid twentieth century, with a particular focus on the history of mental illness and psychiatry.
 I’m also interested in the history of science and medicine broadly, the development of nutritional science and dietetics alongside popular ideas concerning diet, food, and eating habits, as well as transnational connections between the United States, Germany, and Austria.
 My current project seeks to illuminate the intersection of psychiatric ideas, institutions, and ideas about food, diet, and health in the first half of the twentieth century through the lens of St. Elizabeths Hospital in Washington, D.C.

 In 2014, I earned my B.A. in History with Honors alongside a minor in Computer Science from the University of Richmond.
 I developed my interest in the history of psychiatry when I came across the lunacy case of John Armstrong Chaloner, which ultimately lead to my Honors thesis, “The Case of “Who’s Looney Now?”: Psychologists, Psychiatrists, the Public, and Contested Notions of Insanity in Turn-of-the-Twentieth Century America.”
 Additionally, while at UR, I worked in the Digital Scholarship Lab as an intern for two semesters, where I explored my interest in the digital humanities and digital history.